 - Supported OS: Windows XP/Vista/7/8/10 and Windows Server 2003/2008/2012/2016

 - Plug the corrupted SD card into your computer.

 - Download & install iBoysoft Data Recovery on your Windows computer.

 - Click “Next”.
 The program will start scanning for the photos.

 iBoysoft Data Recovery for Windows supports two scan options: Quick Scan and Deep Scan.
 The Quick Scan is fast while the Deep Scan is able to find out more files.
 You can adjust the scan modes manually, but in order to get back as many photos as possible, it is highly recommended to use the default settings.

 - This program allows you to preview the search results.
 Just double click on the file to preview in the window.

-- Choose the photos you want to get back, then click on Recover button.
-Wait until the recovery process done.
+- Choose the photos you want to get back, then click on the Recover button.
+Wait until the recovery process is done.

 - Stop using the SD card once you found it corrupted.
 That’s because your operation will inevitably write new data to it which will overwrite the original data – mainly your photos.
 As long as the data has been overwritten, you can’t recover it with any photo recovery tools.